Terms and Conditions

 An Order is formed when all of the following conditions are met:

-• payment has been completed on the Platform and held in escrow.
+payment has been completed on the Platform and held in escrow by the Company.

 Only Deliverables explicitly specified in the confirmed Order are included.
 Any additional requests constitute a new Order.

-Payments are held securely via the Platform’s payment provider (Stripe) from the moment an Order is confirmed until funds are released in accordance with the following:
+Payments are held securely by the Company via the Platform’s payment provider (Stripe) from the moment an Order is confirmed until funds are released in accordance with the following process:

 6.3 Revisions